-[B.A.R.]’s history dates back to 2013 when the project began as The Black Artists Retreat, a collaboration between Eliza Myrie and Theaster Gates.
+The Black Artists Retreat [B.A.R.] was co-founded by Eliza Myrie and Theaster Gates in 2013.
 The pair convened The Black Artists Retreat annually in Chicago, IL through 2016.

 As an artist-led initiative, The Black Artists Retreat was guided by the tenets of fellowship, rejuvenation, and intellectual rigor, and created space for an intergenerational group of black visual artists outside of traditional art institution formations.